runetale/yggdrasill/README.md

 - Works any LLM

 **Runetale can be used to scale this Automaton more securely.**
-- Communication between Notch engine
+- Communication between Yggdrasill engine
 - Secure user defined task remote auto-execution using Runetale

 ## LLM Support